riceissa/issarice.com/wiki/linux-tricks.md

 Seeing [this thread](http://ubuntuforums.org/showthread.php?t=2230750), I have now placed the same line in `/etc/modprobe.d/alsa-base.conf` (which was not empty).

 Note though that while the stuttering was so annoying as to make the computer unusable (since I like listening to music while I work), the occasional popping is much less annoying, and I can probably live with it for now.

+It might also possibly be some sort of power saving option kicking in.
+See [here](http://www.howtoeverything.net/linux/issues/remove-whistling-and-popping-sounds-intel-hda) if nothing works.